The VaxEffect test is highly Sensitive and Specific

 Including those who are fighting cancer, with diabetes, or with auto-immune issues, who may have generated a weak immune response to the vaccine.

 A medical professional may ask these individuals to remain vigilant in staying safe from virus exposure and consider having a booster shot when available.

 The VaxEffect Score.

 Simple, Convenient, Accurate.

-The VaxEffect Score is an accurate quantitative measurement of your patient’s personal titer to the COVID-19 vaccine or previous exposure to the SARS-CoV-2 virus.
+The VaxEffect Score is an accurate semi-quantitative measurement of your patient’s personal titer to the COVID-19 vaccine or previous exposure to the SARS-CoV-2 virus.

 The VaxEffect Score is calculated by dividing the fluorescence value of an individual test result by the negative cut-off fluorescence value.

 The VaxEffect Score will also allow your patients to know their level of antibody response in comparison to others who have taken the test.

 Monitoring your patient’s VaxEffect Score over time with repeat testing allows you to determine COVID-19 antibody titer levels and be informed of changes to their immune response with repeat testing.